mohith2017/NSRCELWifitoken2/README.md

 # NSRCELWifitoken2
-This is latest version of the web app being built for NSRCEL IIMB.
+This is latest version of the web app being built for NSRCEL IIMB using React JS.

 Goal: To work towards automating the process of manual token issuing using the latest web/app Technology and security[Authentication].